zadok7/ipfs-ens-podcast/README.md

     </channel>
 </rss>
 ```
-You can now subscribe to the decntralized podcast using apps like Apple Podcast.
+You can now subscribe to the decentralized podcast using apps like Apple Podcast.

 ## Further Development